-For preventing high altitude sickness, we suggest drink plenty of filter water, climb slowly, take it easy everything, Medication, try to sleep low altitude and do not use smoking and alcohol.
+To prevent high altitude sickness, we suggest drinking plenty of filter water, climbing slowly, taking it easy everything, Medication, trying to sleep at low altitude, and not using smoking and alcohol.

 Tips of Prevent High Altitude Sickness in Trekking in Nepal